 To fight a fire effectively, firefighters must be able to determine hydrant flows immediately upon arrival.
+Two things can greatly help with that determination: effective pre-incident planning and proper marking of fire hydrants.
 Fire hydrants should be immediately recognizable to firefighting forces as well as to the public.

-Fire hydrants should be color coded to NFPA Standard 291, Recommended Practice for Fire Flow Testing and Marking of Hydrants, 2019 Edition.
+Fire hydrants should be color coded to NFPA Standard 291, Recommended Practice for Water Flow Testing and Marking of Hydrants, 2022 Edition.
 Color-coded fire hydrants provide an immediate visual indication of available hydrant flow.
-Without color-coding, firefighters cannot know the flow potential of a hydrant, especially if the firefighters are responding to a mutual aid call.
+Without color-coding, firefighters may not know the flow potential of a hydrant, especially if the firefighters are responding to a mutual aid call.

 The hydrant barrel should be chrome yellow unless the jurisdiction has adopted another color for their hydrants (NFPA 291 § 18.104.22.168).
 Other highly visible colors used by communities include white, bright red, chrome silver, and lime-yellow.
 In jurisdictions where no standard color has been established, the most important aspect is consistency.
 Standard colors should be adopted which, preferably, are the same throughout the region.

-NFPA also recognizes that there are often functional differences in service provided by municipal and private hydrant systems.
+NFPA also recognizes that there are often functional differences in service provided by public (or municipal) and private hydrant systems.
 Therefore, NFPA specifies that non-municipal hydrants be painted a color that distinguishes them from municipal hydrants.
 Furthermore, violet has been established as the international color code for non-potable water.
 Therefore, hydrants supplied by non-potable sources should be painted violet (light purple).

 The following body colors are recommended for fire hydrants:

 |Non-Potable System:||Violet (Light Purple)|